hep-mirrors/sherpa/Manual/source/manual/parameters/models/ufo-interface.rst

    $ <prefix>/bin/Sherpa-generate-model --help

-for information on the relevan command line arguments.
+for information on the relevant command line arguments.

 An example configuration file will be written to the working directory while the model is generated with ``Sherpa-generate-model``.
 This